caiks/WBOT02/README.md

 Model 51 seems to have very similar stats as model 50 even though it has half the fuds.
 Same mode and max and only slightly smaller mean.
 It could be that the path dependency is having an effect too.

+What could we do to increase p and therefore the mean?
+Does a higher threshold in model 51 vs 50 lead to longer median diagonals?
+50 max diagonal is 41.0063 median is 27.8274.
+51 max diagonal is 41.9357, median is 27.2012, so there is no significant difference.
+Perhaps modify the induce parameters to increase alignments at the cost of compute.

 Model 51 seems to be mainly interested in backgrounds, although close up heads and faces get some attention.
 Seems to agreee with the contour lengths, which have few hotspots around the woman's face in contour004.
 Why are models 49,50 and 51 so different qualitatively - is the model very path dependent?
 How can we compare the models?

 Colour coded contour maps - The evidence of the multiple offset images and the wide variety of models with similar parameterisation suggests that we go to multi-scale and edge detection to try to stabilise the modelling on a standard.
 Probably should use low resolution high valency for the brightness substrate and add high resolution edge detection.

 actor002_model041_Film_Noir_010.png length 20 (z 0.26)	both eyes